ainsleyclark/go-mail/README.md

 ## Introduction

 Go Mail combines popular mail API's into a singular easy to use interface.
-Great for
+Email sending is seriously simple and great for allowing the developer to choose what platform they use.

 ```go
 cfg := mail.Config{